HERALDS CAMPAIGN

 At some unknown point, Ttsoghal disappeared from the histories.
 In truth, he had sealed himself within his own creation; the No-box, buried deep below Torrens.
 During the last days of the Second Cycle, Herald Eremit the Deepdwelling, following a dream he had, was guided to the No-Box, stuffed with advanced cultivational tools, seeds, herd animals... and Herald Ttsoghal himself.
 In a retelling of the meeting between man and god, Eremit was initially frightened of the 'birdlike' Ttsoghal, but was calmed by the Aarakocra's seemingly infinite wisdom.

 With Ttsoghal's guidance, they helped save Enaeth, then on the brink of complete ecological collapse.
 Despite the flourishing of society, Eremit, described Ttsoghal as 'sad, aloof and confused', surmising his isolation from the world for almost two millennia.
-Ttsoghal disappeared after five years, leaving a note for Eremit; he thanked him for his fellowship, and stating he had gone to find his wife, Ttiana and start life anew.
+Ttsoghal disappeared after a few years, leaving a note for Eremit; he thanked him for his fellowship, and stating he had gone to find his wife, Ttiana and start life anew.

 Genesist's have interpreted his words as a metaphorical journey to the Rubicon, but some Anomoean theologists believe instead the First Heralds would 'reincarnate'; referencing actions undertaken by the First long after their natural lives should have ended.
 His note is preserved in a historical museum dedicated to Heraldry in Rhyne.